×

 This activity is suitable for all proficiency levels, but only really works with students who come from a country that celebrates Easter.
 For this reason, it probably won’t work as well with students from China, Japan, most of the Middle East, etc.

-After you explain a little bit about Easter, try quizzing your students by having them complete an Easter worksheet like this one.
+After you explain a little bit about Easter, try quizzing your students by having them complete an Easter worksheet like one of these.
 Once they’re finished, have them give a short presentation about Easter in their countries, then compare and contrast the differences.

 If you’re teaching a mixed classroom, this is a great individual activity.
 But if you’re teaching students who’re all from the same country, you might want to put them into pairs or groups of three and turn the presentation into a group activity.